transifex/transifex-javascript/CONTRIBUTING.md

-# Contributing to Transifex Javascript Toolkit
+# Contributing to Wordsmith Javascript Toolkit

 :tada: Thank you for your interest in contributing to this project! :tada: